 In view of this, our advice is that the best course of action you can take right now in respect of your current investments is actually to take no action at all.

-Our advice is not to panic, or worry, about your pensions and investments.
+Our advice is not to panic or worry, about your pensions and investments.

-We remain confident in the ability of the investment managers looking after investors’ money to navigate what are likely to be choppy waters in the immediate future, and whilst there may be some further volatility ahead they will seek to preserve value where possible, and also aim to capitalise on buying opportunities where they see these as asset prices begin to bounce back.
+We remain confident in the ability of the investment managers looking after investors’ money to navigate what is likely to be choppy waters in the immediate future, and whilst there may be some further volatility ahead they will seek to preserve value where possible, and also aim to capitalise on buying opportunities where they see these as asset prices begin to bounce back.

-Hopefully this provides some measure of comfort.
+Hopefully, this provides some measure of comfort.
 A message for Sedulo clients – please do be assured that we continue to keep a very close eye on how things are developing and will be in touch if there is any action that is deemed necessary for you to take.